Importing BPMN Processes

 4. Assign Agents

-- Leave it as a placeholder and assign later from the workflow editor
+For each agent slot, you can either select an existing agent from your team or leave it as a placeholder and assign later from the workflow editor.

 If your BPMN file uses lanes (swim lanes), the import suggests roles based on lane names to help you pick the right agent.